 Here’s something you might have never had any reason to think about: Your leg is not the same size all day long.
 Your legs are the lowest part of your anatomy; gravity pulls blood and fluid downward, so you can reasonably predict that your legs will be plumper at the end of the day than at the beginning of the day.
 Most people’s legs swell up a bit each day, and then shrink a bit overnight.
 The swelling and shrinking isn’t much, but it doesn’t take much to make a metal and molded-plastic prosthetic leg an uncomfortable fit.

-We always believed that the morning measurement of her stump was the baseline problem.
+But they measured Steph’s stump first thing in the morning, and we later believed that was the baseline problem.
 That’s why her prosthetic leg was always uncomfortable, to the point of blisters and bleeding.
-It was a tight fit in the morning, and hurt like the dickens a few hours later.
+It was a tight fit every morning, and hurt like the dickens a few hours later.

-To compound the problem, the prostheticist would never agree to re-measure the leg or re-make the prosthetic; instead he “tweaked” it by (saying he had) loosened some setting or other.
+To compound the problem, the prostheticist would never agree to re-measure the leg or re-make the prosthetic; instead he “tweaked” it by loosening (or saying he’d loosened) some setting or other.
 He gave Stephanie “shrinker socks” to wear on her stump overnight, putting pressure on the stump to shrink it, and then myriad “stump socks” to add circumference when the shrinker sock had shrunken the stump so much that the prosthetic became too loose instead of too tight.

 Too tight, too loose, and always too painful.
 Stephanie was never able to wear the fake leg for more than a few aching hours at a time.
 At one point she had to sign an acknowledgment for receiving the prosthetic, and we marveled at the bottom line – our insurance had paid about $15,000 to have that uncomfortable, unwearable prosthetic built.
 It was the most expensive decorative piece we owned, sitting in a corner of the living room attracting dust.